Homosexuality in English football: 2020s

+In June 2020, retired player Thomas Beattie came out as gay in an interview with ESPN.
+In February 2022, he told Goal.com that his career-ending injury was the catalyst for revealing his sexuality.

+No player has ever played in the English Premier League while openly gay.
+In July 2020, a current Premier League player revealed he was gay but would or could not come out.

+On 16 May 2022, Blackpool player Jake Daniels came out as gay, making him the only current gay male professional footballer in the UK.
+He said that doing so would allow him to be "free and confident", and it was described by the BBC as a "watershed moment".

+In 2025, retired defender Tony Powell publicly came out as gay.
+His experiences of being a closeted gay footballer were explored in the documentary The Last Guest of the Holloway Motel.
+He had, incidentally, been a teammate of Justin Fashanu at Norwich City during the 1970s and 1980s.

+As of January 2026, there are no openly gay male footballers in England's top four men's divisions, with Jake Daniels having left Blackpool F.C. when his contract expired in June 2025.

-Homophobia
+Homophobia in men's football

+The gay rights group Stonewall published a report in August 2009 which described English football as "institutionally homophobic".

+In January 2022, manager Ian Holloway said he felt English football was homophobic.
+In August 2025, Kick it Out reported a rise in sexism and transphobia.

 Against homosexual players

 Justin Fashanu, the first black £1 million footballer, became in 1990 the first footballer to be openly gay.
 In his autobiography, Brian Clough recounts a dressing down he gave Fashanu after hearing rumours that he was going to gay bars: Where do you go if you want a loaf of bread?'
 I asked him.
 'A baker's, I suppose.'
 'Where do you go if you want a leg of lamb?'
 'A butcher's.'
 'So why do you keep going to that bloody poofs' club?.
 Fashanu died by suicide in 1998 after he was questioned by police when a seventeen-year-old boy accused him of sexual assault, and it has been suggested that the tragedy and hostility that struck his life after publicly coming out persuaded other gay footballers that coming out would not be a good idea.
 The coroner said the prejudices he experienced, plus the sexual assault charge he was facing at the time of his death, probably overwhelmed him.

-In November 2024, couple Sam Kerr and Kristie Mewis were subjected to homophobic abuse after announcing they were expecting a baby together.
+Gay player Thomas Hitzlsperger wrote in his 2024 autobiography that while playing at West Ham, a teammate made a homophobic comment in the dressing room, which caused Hitzlsperger to continue concealing his homosexuality.
+He added that when that teammate ironically asked the rest what it would be like to have a gay player in the dressing room, another player angrily replied: "And what would be the fucking problem if there was one?"